AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 The user profile callback allows the user to specify user profile details such as first name, last name, and email address.
-By default, if you do not register a user profile callback, the user name is displayed as "Guest" in the comments pane.
+By default, if you do not register a user profile callback, the user name is displayed as "Guest" in the comments panel.

 ![User being referred to as guest](../images/userprofile_new.png)